RayneYael/Air-Conditioning-Billing-System-of-BUPT-Hotel/README.md

-# Our Team Work
+# BUPT HOTEL - OUR TEAM WORK

-This is a web application for managing team-work operations, including features like user login, check-in management, and fee details.
+This is a web application for managing BUPT HOTEL Fee operations, including features like user login, check-in management, and fee details.
 The project consists of a frontend built using React with Vite and a backend built using Express and MySQL.

 ## Prerequisites